-4 Minimum requirements to comply with this Policy
+3 Minimum requirements to comply with this Policy

-Our principles in relation to Whistle-blowing are as follows:
+Our principles in relation to Whistleblowing are as follows:

-4.1 Who can make a Whistleblowing report?
+3.1 Who can make a Whistle-blowing report?

-i) Principle 1: Employees, management, directors of the Company and other stakeholders may make a Whistleblowing report in terms of this Policy.
+i) Principle 1: Employees, management, directors of the Company and other stakeholders may make a Whistle-blowing report in terms of this Policy.

-4.2 Information that should be reported:
+3.2 Information that should be reported:

-- i) Principle 2: Where a whistle blower discovers information, which he in good faith believes shows wrongdoing by the Company or employees of the Company, the whistle blower may report this in terms of this Policy. - ii) Principle 3: Whistle blowers may report any suspected, attempted or actual financial crime and/or unlawful, irregular or unethical behaviour in the Company, including any breach of this Policy. - iii) Principle 4: Any employee of the Company or other stakeholder who has reason to believe that information regarding the behaviour of the Company or any employee of the Company shows one or more of the following, may report this information in line with this Policy. - Employer or employee behaviour which is not in line with the Company's values, its code of ethics, and policies and/or procedures, as they may be published and communicated from time to time; - Unethical behaviour; - Criminal behaviour; - Failure to comply with the law; - Injustice; - Fraud, embezzlement, theft, bribery and corruption; - Danger to the health and safety of any individual;
+- i) Principle 2: Where a whistle blower discovers information, which he in good faith believes shows wrongdoing by the Company or employees of the Company, the whistle blower may report this in terms of this Policy. - ii) Principle 3: Whistle blowers may report any suspected, attempted, or actual financial crime and/or unlawful, irregular, or unethical behaviour in the Company, including any breach of this Policy.

-- Environmental damage;

-- Unfair discrimination; harassment, victimisation, bullying or sexual misconduct.

-- Abuse of power or authority;

-- Misrepresentation of information.

-- Mismanagement;

-- Maladministration;

-- Abuse of company or client resources and assets; and

-- Deliberately hiding information about any of the above. iv) Principle 5: The whistleblower is not expected to prove the truth of an allegation but will need to show that there are sufficient grounds for concern.
+- iii) Principle 4: Any employee of the Company or other stakeholder who has reason to believe that information regarding the behaviour of the Company or any employee of the Company shows one or more of the following, may report this information in line with this Policy. - Employer or employee behaviour which is not in line with the Company's values, its code of ethics, and policies and/or procedures, as they may be published and communicated from time to time. - Unethical behaviour. - Criminal behaviour. - Failure to comply with the law. - Injustice. - Danger to the health and safety of any individual. - Environmental damage. - Unfair discrimination. - Abuse of company or client resources and assets; and - Deliberately hiding information about any of the above. - iv) Principle 5: The whistle blower is not expected to prove the truth of an allegation but will need to show that there are sufficient grounds for concern.

-4.3 Information that should not be reported in terms of this Policy:
+3.3 Information that should not be reported in terms of this Policy:

-i) Principle 6: Information relating to customer issues, petty disputes, employee grievances, false or misleading reports, matters already under disciplinary enquiry and matters already referred to dispute resolution, arbitration or to the courts, should not be reported in terms of this Policy.
+Principle 6: Information relating to customer issues, petty disputes, grievances, false or misleading reports, matters already under disciplinary enquiry and matters already referred to dispute resolution, arbitration or to the courts, should not be reported in terms of this Policy.

-4.4 Prohibition against harassment, victimisation or prejudice:
+3.4 Prohibition against harassment, victimisation, or prejudice:

-- i) Principle 7: The Company prohibits actual or threatened harassment, victimisation or prejudice of any whistleblower making a protected disclosure / report in terms of this Policy. - ii) Principle 8: No whistle blower shall be disadvantaged when reporting legitimate concerns in good faith, or on the basis of a reasonable belief.
+- i) Principle 7: The Company prohibits actual or threatened harassment, victimisation or prejudice of any employee or other stakeholders making a protected disclosure / report in terms of this Policy. - ii) Principle 8: No whistle blower shall be disadvantaged when reporting legitimate concerns in good faith or based on a reasonable belief.

-4.5 Protection of Whistle blower:
+3.5 Protection of Whistle blower:

-- i) Principle 9: The Company will protect a whistle blower who makes a Whistleblowing report, from being victimised or suffering prejudice for making the report, provided that: - the whistle blower makes the report in good faith; - it is reasonable for the whistle blower to make the report; - the report is made on the basis of a reasonable belief that it is true; - the report is not made for personal gain, except if any reward is payable in terms of any law. - the whistle blower is able to be identified and the report is not made anonymously1; and - The report is made in accordance with this Policy.
+- i) Principle 9: The Company will protect a whistle blower who makes a Whistle-blowing report, from being victimised or suffering prejudice for making the report, provided that: - · the whistle blower makes the report in good faith. - it is reasonable for the whistle blower to make the report. - the report is made based on a reasonable belief that it is true. - the report is not made for personal gain, except if any reward is payable in terms of any law. - the whistle blower can be identified, and the report is not made anonymously1; and - The report is made in accordance with this Policy.